 Laura is originally from the native lands of Kiikaapoi (Kickapoo) where Chandler, Indiana resides.
-She’s worked in the food system in varying capacities over the last 12 years: starting coalitions, co-founding a nonprofit, activism within food justice and anti-racism, and developing facilitation curriculum for developing strategic plans across a diverse set of stakeholders and communities.
+She’s worked in the food system in varying capacities over the last 12 years: starting coalitions, co-founding a nonprofit, activism within food justice and anti-racism, and developing curriculum training for facilitation generally and developing strategic plans across a diverse set of stakeholders and communities.

-Laura’s work (whether facilitation or creative writing) has been influenced mostly by complexity theory, Octavia Butler, fractals, Mary Oliver, adrienne maree brown, mysticism, Rupi Kaur, physics, Audre Lorde, and David Shields.
+Laura’s work (whether facilitation or creative writing) has been influenced mostly by emergence and complexity theory, Octavia Butler, fractals, and mysticism.

 Currently, Laura lives on the mixed native lands of the Coast Salish where Seattle, Washington resides.
 Laura’s core desire is to design spaces for people to emerge into their best selves and co-create new ways of being.
-She’s previously been published in Gastronomica, Kosmos, and A Growing Culture and is the author of “No Table Too Small”.
+She’s previously been published in Recipes for a New Normal (a publication of Community Alliance for Global Justice), Bureau of Complaints, Gastronomica, Kosmos, and A Growing Culture and is the author of “No Table Too Small”.
 She lives in adoration with her partner, cat, and ferrets.